GreyKeenan/dukesup/index.md

 Runs and sets are ways to group cards together.
 In "Dukes Up!" and many other rummy-style games, creating runs/sets allows you to play cards to the table.
-This will be described in more depth later.
 <!--
 If you're completely unfamiliar with runs and sets, this game might be a bit confusing,